-• The SGI ProPack 1.2 for Linux software is designed to run on any x86 Linux system, but only the SGI platforms are guaranteed.
+- The "bigmem" kernel support for large memory systems that was available in previous SGI Linux releases has been replaced with the Linux community standard implementation. - SGI ProPack 1.3 for Linux provides a number of bugfixes for the NFS server and client. - The SGI ProPack 1.3 for Linux software is designed to run on any x86 Linux system, but only the SGI platforms are guaranteed.
 SGI hardware platforms supported by this release are documented at the following URL: